José Martí: United States

 However, not everything in the United States was to be admired by Martí.
 When it came to politics Martí wrote that politics in the US had "adopted a carnival atmosphere... especially during election time".
 He saw acts of corruption among candidates, such as bribing "the constituents with vast quantities of beer, while impressive parades wound their way through New York's crowded streets, past masses of billboards, all exhorting the public to vote for the different political candidates".
 Martí criticized and condemned the elites of the United States as they "pulled the main political strings behind the scenes".
 According to Martí, the elites "deserved severe censure" as they were the biggest threat to the "ideals with which the United States was first conceived".

 Martí started to believe that the US had abused its potential.
 Racism was abundant.
 Different races were being discriminated against; political life "was both cynically regarded by the public at large and widely abused by 'professional politicians'; industrial magnates and powerful labor groups faced each other menacingly".
 All of this convinced Martí that a large-scale social conflict was imminent in the United States.

 On the positive side, Martí was astonished by the "inviolable right of freedom of speech which all U.S. citizens possessed".
 Martí applauded the United States' Constitution which allowed freedom of speech to all its citizens, no matter what political beliefs they had.
 In May 1883, while attending political meetings he heard "the call for revolution – and more specifically the destruction of the capitalist system".
 Martí was amazed that the country maintained freedom of speech even with respect to calls that "could have led to its own destruction".
 Martí also gave his support to the women's suffrage movements, and was "pleased that women here [took] advantage of this privilege in order to make their voices heard".
 According to Martí, free speech was essential if any nation was to be civilized and he expressed his "profound admiration for these many basic liberties and opportunities open to the vast majority of U.S. citizens".

 The works of Martí contain many comparisons between the ways of life of North and Latin America.
 The former was seen as "hardy, 'soulless', and, at times, cruel society, but one which, nevertheless, had been based upon a firm foundation of liberty and on a tradition of liberty".
-Although North American society had its flaws, they tended to be "of minor importance when compared to the broad sweep of social inequality, and to the widespread abuse of power prevalent in Latin America".
+Although U.S. society had its flaws, they tended to be "of minor importance when compared to the broad sweep of social inequality, and to the widespread abuse of power prevalent in Latin America".

 Once it became apparent that the United States were actually going to purchase Cuba and intended to Americanize it, Martí "spoke out loudly and bravely against such action, stating the opinion of many Cubans on the United States of America."